SPF and DMARC: The Key DNS Records for Reliable Email Deliverability

 v=spf1 include:_spf.google.com ~all

-means “also trust servers listed in Google’s SPF record” (typical for Google Workspace senders), and ~all
+is meant to denote "also trust servers listed in Google's SPF record" (usual for Google Workspace senders); and ~all

-is a soft fail for any sender not on the list (meaning unauthorized senders should be marked as suspicious).
-A stricter alternative is -all
+is a soft fail for any sender not on the list (hence unauthorized senders should be flagged as suspicious).
+A more stringent choice is -all

-(hard fail, telling receivers to reject any non-listed senders).
+, telling receivers to reject any non-listed senders.

-SPF for Multiple Services: Many companies use several email sending services – for example, one might use an email marketing platform (like Constant Contact or Mailchimp) plus a separate automation tool (like Klaviyo), and perhaps their own mail server.
-It’s important to combine all authorized senders into one SPF record.
-You should not publish multiple SPF TXT records for the same domain (having more than one will cause errors).
-Instead, include all necessary servers/domains in a single record.
-For instance, if you use two providers, your SPF record needs to have include:
+SPF for several services: Many businesses use several email sending tools, maybe one employing a mail marketing platform (like Constant Contact or Mailchimp) plus a distinct automation system (like Klaviyo) and perhaps their own mail server.
+It is crucial to combine all authorized senders into one SPF record.
+Publishing several SPF TXT records for the same domain—having more than one will generate mistakes—should not be done.
+Include every required server or domain in a single record rather.
+For instance, your SPF record should have include:

-statements for both.
-This ensures any server legitimately sending on your behalf is listed and will pass SPF checks.
-Failing to include all legitimate mail sources can lead to SPF “fail” results and subsequent email rejections.
+statements for two providers.
+This guarantees that any server legally acting on your behalf is identified and will pass SPF testing.
+Ignoring all valid mail sources can cause SPF "fail" outcomes and later email rejections.

 What is DMARC (and how does it relate to SPF & DKIM)?

-DMARC is a DNS record that works in conjunction with SPF and DKIM to give receivers instructions on how to handle emails that fail authentication.
-While SPF and DKIM are authentication methods, DMARC is a policy framework that says “if an email from my domain fails the SPF/DKIM checks, here’s what to do with it.”
-With DMARC, domain owners can tell recipients to reject or quarantine emails that don’t pass checks, or just monitor (no action) and report on them.
-The goal is to curb spam and phishing by making it much harder for unauthorized senders to spoof your domain.
+Giving receivers instructions on how to manage emails failing authentication, DMARC is a DNS record acting in concert with SPF and DKIM.
+DMARC is a policy framework that states, "if an email from my domain fails the SPF/DKIM checks, here's what to do with it," whereas SPF and DKIM are authentication mechanisms.
+Using DMARC, domain owners can either tell recipients to reject or quarantine emails that fail tests or simply watch and report on them (no action).
+The aim is to reduce phishing and spam by greatly increasing the difficulty for unapproved senders to spoof your domain.

 How DMARC Works: When an email comes in, the receiver first evaluates SPF and DKIM: